 Principal investigator Dr. Tigran Shahbazyan, a professor in JSU’s Department of Chemistry, Physics and Atmospheric Science, said the research will involve numerous applications that cut across disciplines such as chemistry, physics, biology, environmental science and materials science.
 These areas will explore “biosensors, ultrafast switches, photodetectors, or various photochemistry applications,” he said.Projects supported by this award are important for maintaining JSU’s reputation as a “leading institution in Mississippi in the area of nanomaterials research.” — Dr. Tigran Shahbazyan, a professor in JSU’s Department of Chemistry, Physics and Atmospheric Science Shahbazyan said he’s especially optimistic about the ongoing research in the College of Science, Engineering and Technology (CSET) because “the grant includes significant funding to support undergraduate students.
 It will help them get prepared for graduate school should they choose to pursue a Ph.D. in STEM disciplines or find a STEM-related job in the industry.”

-Furthermore, Shahbazyan said the projects that will be supported by this award is part of a broader effort to enhance professors’ materials science research and classroom skills.
+Furthermore, Shahbazyan said the projects that will be supported by this award are part of a broader effort to enhance professors’ materials science research and classroom skills.
 These areas are important for maintaining JSU’s reputation as a “leading institution in Mississippi in the area of nanomaterials research.”

 Dr. Joseph A. Whittaker, vice president for JSU’s Research and Economic Development and associate provost for Academic Affairs, said he is buoyed by the grant and its potential for expanding JSU’s research opportunities.